etesync/etebase-docs/docs/overview.md

 The content of the item can be whatever you want.
 Internally it's treated like a blob of data.
 In most cases you will just store your raw data here, but in some cases, such as when representing an hierarchical structure (such as directories), it's better to conform to the standard Etebase way of doing it.

+### Sync token (`stoken`)

+The collection also has an addition read-only field called `stoken`.
+It changes every time a collection or its items have changed, and can be used to efficiently fetch only changed entries, or to enforce collection-wide integrity.

 ## Revisions